What Would You Be Missing If You Didn't Read This Post?

 Unfortunately, I think we as PPCers can be guilty of this as well.

-If our target audience were groupies already obsessed with our company image, than those ads that just talk about our company might work well.
+If our target audience were groupies already obsessed with our company image, then those ads that just talk about our company might work well.

 As you've probably noticed, when someone searches for [carpet cleaning] and every single ad tells them how amazing that carpet cleaning company is... then which is the customer going to choose, and why would they trust any of them if they're all making the same, generic, BBB rated claims?

-I want to start kicking my ads up a notch.
-It’s time to take a page out of my father-in-law’s sales book in identifying what the customer actually wants, and then using techniques like questions to lead them to make their own decision.
+I want us to start kicking our ads up a notch.
+It's time to take a page out of my father-in-law's sales book in identifying what the customer actually wants, and then using techniques like questions to lead them to make their own decision.